Checking your Credit Report: A Quick Guide

 - Check your search history

 Each time you apply for credit, your report will be used by lenders to check your identity and to determine the likelihood of your repayment ability.
-Checking your search history regularly will help identify searches from lenders that you don’t recognise and serve as an indication of identity fraud.
+Checking your search history regularly will help identify searches from lenders that you don’t recognize and serve as an indication of identity fraud.

 Use this short guide to help you identify any mistakes in your credit report which could negatively impact a mortgage or other loan decision.
 Visit Propillo.com for free mortgage advice, or try our mortgage comparison online for free, savings for everyone!